jina-ai/jina/README.md

     </td>
     <td>
       <h4><a href="https://github.com/jina-ai/examples/tree/master/tumblr-gif-search">Search Tumblr GIFs with KerasEncoder</a></h4>
-      Use prefetching and sharding to improve the performance of your index and query flow when searching animated GIFs.
+      Use prefetching and sharding to improve the performance of your index and query Flow when searching animated GIFs.
     </td>
   </tr>
 </table>